Skip to main content

 What You Will Learn

 This chapter walks you through the SKILL.md system: how to create reusable, shareable instruction sets that extend what Claude Code can do.
-We’ll cover the anatomy of a SKILL.md file, all ten frontmatter configuration fields, the three invocation modes (slash command, auto-invocation, and both), the four storage locations where skills can live, string substitutions for dynamic content, dynamic injection syntax for shell command preprocessing, and the bundled skills that ship with Claude Code.
+We’ll cover the anatomy of a SKILL.md file, all twelve frontmatter configuration fields, the three invocation modes (slash command, auto-invocation, and both), the four storage locations where skills can live, how skills are distributed through the Plugins system, string substitutions for dynamic content, dynamic injection syntax for shell command preprocessing, how skill content survives context compaction, and the bundled skills that ship with Claude Code.

 By the end, you’ll be able to create custom skills tailored to your workflow and share them across your team.